lenh0205/dotnetDoc/situation.md

 # how to catch up on new/big project? (how to transfer? how to get knowledge? what if have no good documentation...)

+# the main technologies your project uses?
+What are the common features your project includes?

 # how to handle production issue?
 * -> ta nên get a stable copy of production before your deploy và chạy nó lên (_có 1 **CI/CD pipeline** sẽ rất là tiện_) đảm bảo how quickly we could get a working version deployed and available for users again